clamsproject/mmif/specifications/doc/index.md

 MMIF is pronounced *mif* or *em-mif*, or, if you like to hum, *mmmmmif*.

+> In the following we are still rather cavalier on where all the versioned files are.
+For now we use version 0.1.0 as an example, but note that files may not yet be available where they are supposed to be.

-The current JSON schema for MMIF are at http://mmif.clams.ai/schema/mmif-1.0.json and determine part of the syntactic shape of MMIF.
-The specifications here often refer to elements from the CLAMS  Vocabulary at [http://mmif.clams.ai/vocabulary/1.0](http://mmif.clams.ai/vocabulary/1.0) as well as to the LAPPS Vocabulary at [http://vocab.lappsgrid.org](http://vocab.lappsgrid.org).
+The current JSON schema for MMIF are at http://mmif.clams.ai/0.1.0/schema/mmif.json and determine part of the syntactic shape of MMIF.
+The specifications here often refer to elements from the CLAMS  Vocabulary at http://mmif.clams.ai/o.1.0/vocabulary) as well as to the LAPPS Vocabulary at [http://vocab.lappsgrid.org](http://vocab.lappsgrid.org).
 See later in this document for an introduction and comparison of those vocabularies.